2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 Bitcoin effectively preserves value because its ledger is tamper-proof.
 Its value increases due to the rare and limited supply combined with the growing number of exchange opportunities, driven by the increasing number of users.

 Bitcoin is disruptive because it encourages us to learn concepts in mathematics, cryptography, economics, and history that we may not have been taught previously.
-While often perceived as complex, it is, in fact, an innovation that is accessible through practice and experimentation.
+While often perceived as complex, it is, in fact, an innovation that can be made accessible through practice and experimentation.

 Bitcoin challenges us to reconsider the nature of money itself.
 Could you explain what money truly is?
 A salaried worker or entrepreneur might spend 50,000 to 100,000 hours of their life earning money, yet how many **dedicate even 100 hours to understanding it better** and preserving it?
 Bitcoin encourages us to question the fundamental reasons behind our need for money and our temporal perspective.
 Is money for immediate luxury or long-term resilience?
 If we had an appreciating asset allowing us to delay purchases, what choices would we make?
 What conversations would we wish to have with ourselves 20 or 30 years from now?